minhkhuong2404/badmintonBookingApp/Homework/teamE_hmw2.md

 ## Team E ##
 ### Design/describe interfaces [client-server] Presentation-Logic ###
 ### Design/describe interfaces [client-server] Logic-Data ###
+GENERAL:
+Get all cities, courts in the city
+Get all bookings of a court
+Get all available slots of the court with a given date Get information of a booking

+STAFF:
+Get courts which are managed by a staff
+Get/Update credential information (username, password, contact number…) for staffs (when they log in, change password…) Change booking status (pending or paid)

+USER:
+Get/Update credential information (username, password, contact number…) for users (when they log in, create new account, change password…)
+Get bookings which are booked by a user (included pending, paid and cancelled bookings) Create new booking with user_id, court, start time, end time Delete booking with booking_id
 ### Design database (Entity-Relationship Diagram) ###
 ### Design UI (Activity diagram + mockups) ###
 #### Mockups ####